Totila: Initial victories

 Eraric's murder and replacement with Totila suggested to the Byzantines—since Eraric favoured negotiation with Imperial power—that this Gothic successor likely preferred war and so a Byzantine expeditionary force of twelve thousand men was sent north from Ravenna to Verona to stave off any possible impending attack.

 At Verona, a local sympathizer allowed a contingent of Roman soldiers into the city and while the Goths panicked at first, they soon realized that the main army was stopped some distance from the city.
 They promptly shut the gates and the Roman soldiers who had made it into the city escaped by leaping from the walls.
 Meanwhile, the Roman forces retreated back to Faenza (Battle of Faventia), where Totila met them with 5,000 men to give battle, while another 300 Gothic archers surprised them from the rear, resulting in a rout, whereby the Goths acquired both prisoners and battle standards.
 (Note: Not only were the Romans contending with Totila, they were also in a conflagration with Persia, while at the same time a plague was ravaging the Imperial provinces in 542.
 In Constantinople, upwards of 300,000 people may have succumbed to sickness, and Justinian himself fell ill but survived.)
-Correspondingly, historian Thomas Burns claims that Totila was a gifted warrior and governor, and as an Ostrogoth ranks only second to Theodoric the Great himself.
+Correspondingly, historian Thomas Burns concludes that Totila was a gifted warrior and governor, and as an Ostrogoth ranks only second to Theodoric the Great himself.